 Just as battle tactics have changed over time, the concept of a revolution must also change to accommodate a dynamic society.
 This change will not be the ejaculatory explosion demanded by today’s activism-minded youth.
 If nothing else, the recent surge of car fires and riots in France showed a global bemusement regarding such unpolished action.
 Worse yet, the indignant government took minimal steps to make the changes requested by the repressed classes.
 In short: the old revolution proved to be inefficient and unproductive.

 Over the course of several posts, I will conduct a study of how positive major changes in society could be actualized.
 I’ll begin with a mission statement for the project and then a structured analysis of various forms of protest, revolutions, and relevant philosophies and ideologies.
 In theory, by running all of these disparate approaches through some form of analytical sieve, we’ll be able to learn what has worked and not worked over history.
 I can only hope that at the end something meaningful will be found in the rubble.
+As always, dialogue and constructive criticism is essential for this project to come to any real conclusion.
+Please feel invited to contribute.

 Thank you.